'Living with bigger boobs made me want to hide'

 Jackie Adedeji thinks having larger boobs isn't taken seriously and says we see them as "funny and silly" in the UK.

-"I don't think it's understood how mentally taxing it is," she says.

-"They feel shameful, because a lot of people feel ownership towards your boobs, when they're big, they are seen as public property."

-Jackie says being a size 36K means there have been times in her life where she wanted to hide.
+She says being a size 36K means there have been times in her life where she wanted to hide.

-"From about 11 years old I was super sexualized, I remember vivid experiences of walking to school and having grown men walking past me licking their lips," she tells BBC Newsbeat.
+"From about 11 years old I was super sexualised, I remember vivid experiences of walking to school and having grown men walking past me licking their lips," she tells BBC Newsbeat.

 "I've also been in meetings, where you have colleagues staring at you, making you feel like you're here to be a sexual object."